Environmental Planning and Management Program Overview

 Rapid deterioration and consumption of our planets’ natural resources, immense waste production, environmental decline, and climate change are just some of the environmental issues threatening human health and the well-being of planet Earth.

-Upon completing the degree program, you will:
+Upon completing the environmental management program, you will:

 - Demonstrate a fundamental understanding of concepts and issues relevant to environmental sustainability and climate change